tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/修改期望实例数_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (ModifyDesiredCapacity) modifies the desired number of instances in the specified scaling group.
+This API (ModifyDesiredCapacity) modifies the desired number of instances for the specified scaling group.

 Default API request frequency limit: 20 times/second.